What's the first thing you think of when you get a clogged drain? Perhaps it's the nuisance clogs in toilets and sinks that need plunging.

 If you can smell sewer gas in or around your property, this is a tell-tale sign that there is a crack somewhere in your sewer system.

-A sanitary sewer should be air-tight everywhere, with the exception of vent stacks on your roof, which allow for the sewage to move downhill.
+A sanitary sewer should be air-tight everywhere, except for vent stacks on your roof, which allow sewage to move downhill.
 You should never smell sewer odor, and if you do, it means there is a crack or opening in your sanitary sewer lines.

 5. Your Grass Grows Like Crazy